gdsbook/book/notebooks/08_point_pattern_analysis.md

 ```

 Voila, this allows a lot more detail!
-It is now clear that the majority of photographs relate to much more localised areas and that the previous map was obscuring this.
+It is now clear that the majority of photographs relate to much more localized areas and that the previous map was obscuring this.

 ### Kernel Density Estimation (KDE)

 Grids are the spatial equivalent of a histogram: the user decides how many "buckets", and the points are counted within them in a discrete fashion.
 This is fast, efficient, and potentially very detailed (if many bins are created).
-However, it does represent a discretisation of an essentially contiguous phenomenon and, as such, it may introduce distortions (e.g. MAUP).
+However, it does represent a discretization of an essentially contiguous phenomenon and, as such, it may introduce distortions (e.g. MAUP).
 An alternative approach is to instead create what is known as a kernel density estimation (KDE): an empirical approximation of the probability density function.
 This approach is covered in detail elsewhere (e.g. {cite}`Silverman1986density`), but we can provide the intuition here.
 Instead of overlaying a grid of squares of hexagons and count how many points fall within each, a KDE lays a grid of points over the space of interest on which it places kernel functions that count points around them with different weight based on the distance.
 These counts are then aggregated to generate a global surface with probability.
-The most common kernel function is the gaussian one, which applies a normal distribution to weight points.
+The most common kernel function is the Gaussian one, which applies a normal distribution to weight points.
 The result is a continuous surface with a probability function that may be evaluated at every point.
-Creating a gaussian kernel in Python is rather straightfoward:
+Creating a Gaussian kernel in Python is rather straightforward:

 ```python